 Chovan said Green Roads products sell out almost immediately.
 “We just ordered $4,000 worth.
 We’ll have to place another order within 30 days.”

 “We’ve gotten a lot of repeat customers because of it,” Andrews said.
 “We have people coming in saying, ‘I can’t believe how well it worked.’”
-Andrews also says that if customers are looking for something to help with headaches or chronic pain, he always points them to Green Roads.
+Andrews also says that if customers are looking for something to ease their everyday stressors, he always points them to Green Roads.

 Not only are dispensaries or smoke shops experiencing great results with Green Roads but also local physicians’ offices.
-Dr. Spencer Kellogg, a longtime gynecologist in Miami, sells Green Roads CBD in his office for patients complaining of premenstrual syndrome, chronic pain, menopausal migraines, night-sweats, irritable bowel syndrome, and endometriosis.
+Dr. Spencer Kellogg, a longtime gynecologist in Miami, sells Green Roads CBD in his office for patients who are also curious about CBD.

 Kellogg said he trusts Green Roads because he has personally witnessed how Green Roads products are made.
 “It’s a sterile room.
 Their quality control is very impressive.
 Lastly, the potency is remarkable,” he said.